EshaanAgg/web/src/content/blog/placements.md

 4. [Online Assessment Questions [Part 2]](/blog/placements/oa_2)
 5. [Online Assessment Questions [Part 3]](/blog/placements/oa_3)

+Much thanks to all the seniors and friends who helped me in this journey, and for even helping with many of these resources and problems.
+It wouldn't have been possible without them.

 Cheers and all the best for your placements!